-IV.B.1.d).(1) Post-doctoral fellows must demonstrate competence in: IV.B.1.d).(1).(a) identifying strengths, deficiencies, and limits in one's knowledge and expertise; (Core) IV.B.1.d).(1).(b) setting learning and improvement goals; (Core) IV.B.1.d).(1).(c) identifying and performing appropriate learning activities; (Core) IV.B.1.d).(1).(d) systematically analyzing their contributions to care using quality improvement methods, and implementing changes with the goal of practice improvement; (Core) IV.B.1.d).(1).(e) incorporating feedback and formative evaluation into daily practice; (Core) IV.B.1.d).(1).(f) locating, appraising, and assimilating evidence from scientific studies related to their patients' health problems; and, (Core) IV.B.1.d).(1).(g) using information technology to optimize learning.
-(Core) [The Review Committee may further specify by adding to the list of sub-competencies] IV.B.1.e) Interpersonal and Communication Skills Post-doctoral fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core) IV.B.1.e).(1) Post-doctoral fellows must demonstrate competence in: IV.B.1.e).(1).(a) communicating effectively with patients, families, and the public, as appropriate, across a broad range of socioeconomic and cultural backgrounds; (Core) IV.B.1.e).(1).(b) communicating effectively with physicians, other health professionals, and health-related agencies; (Core) IV.B.1.e).(1).(c) working effectively as a member or leader of a health care team or other professional group;
+IV.B.1.d).(1) Post-doctoral fellows must demonstrate competence in: IV.B.1.d).(1).(a) identifying strengths, deficiencies, and limits in one's knowledge and expertise; (Core) IV.B.1.d).(1).(b) setting learning and improvement goals; (Core) IV.B.1.d).(1).(c) identifying and performing appropriate learning activities; (Core) IV.B.1.d).(1).(d) systematically analyzing their contributions to care using quality improvement methods, including activities aimed at reducing health care disparities, and implementing changes with the goal of practice improvement; (Core) IV.B.1.d).(1).(e) incorporating feedback and formative evaluation into daily practice; and, (Core) IV.B.1.d).(1).(f) locating, appraising, and assimilating evidence from scientific studies related to their patients' health problems.; and, (Core) IV.B.1.d).(1).(g) using information technology to optimize learning.

-IV.B.1.e).(1).(d) educating patients, families, students, and other health professionals; (Core)

-IV.B.1.e).(1).(e) acting in a consultative role to other physicians and health professionals; and, (Core)

-IV.B.1.e).(1).(f) maintaining comprehensive, timely, and legible medical records, if applicable.
 (Core)

-IV.B.1.e).(2) Post-doctoral fellows must learn to communicate, through collaborators in care or directly, with patients and families, to partner with them to assess their care goals.
-(Core)
+list of sub-competencies] IV.B.1.e) Interpersonal and Communication Skills Post-doctoral fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
+(Core) IV.B.1.e).(1) Post-doctoral fellows must demonstrate competence in: IV.B.1.e).(1).(a) communicating effectively with patients and patients' families, and the public, as appropriate, across a broad range of socioeconomic circumstances, and cultural backgrounds, and language capabilities, learning to engage interpretive services as required to provide appropriate care to each patient; (Core) IV.B.1.e).(1).(b) communicating effectively with physicians, other health professionals, and health-related agencies; (Core) IV.B.1.e).(1).(c) working effectively as a member or leader of a health care team or other professional group; IV.B.1.e).(1).(d) educating patients, patients' families, students, and other health professionals; (Core) IV.B.1.e).(1).(e) acting in a consultative role to other physicians and health professionals; and, (Core) IV.B.1.e).(1).(f) maintaining comprehensive, timely, and legible medical-health care records, if applicable.
+(Core) IV.B.1.e).(2) Post-doctoral fellows must learn to communicate, through collaborators in care or directly, with patients and families, to partner with them to assess their care goals.
+(Core) [The Review Committee may further specify by adding to the list of sub-competencies]

-[The Review Committee may further specify by adding to the list of sub-competencies]
+[The Review Committee may further specify by adding to the